 1. SEO Keywords Research

-Write down 5 to 10 top keywords with long tail keywords that you think users will search for to find your business online and order the 3 to 5 main relevant keywords for each page.
+Write down 5 to 10 top keywords with long tail keywords that you think people will search for to find your business online then order the 3 to 5 relevant keywords for each page.
 Use these popular keywords on your website content, blogs and when sharing on social media.
-So get social, particularly set up Google My Business (Google+) – this will give you that extra bit of traction on Google’s local search.
+Set up Google My Business profile, this will provide more visibility on Google Local search.

 2. Page Title Tags